Media portrayal of HIV/AIDS: Cartoons

 Andy Lippincott's death from AIDS in the comic strip Doonesbury on May 24, 1990, ran on the obituary page of The San Francisco Chronicle, and Andy also received a square in the NAMES Project AIDS Memorial Quilt.

 Poetry

-"A Quilt For David"(2021) by Steven Reigns reassesses the story of David J. Acer, the Florida dentist accused of deliberately infecting six of his patients with HIV in 1990.
-Reigns challenges the media depiction of Acer as a "modern Dracula" at the time.
-Evidence has since come to light that Acer may not have been responsible for the infections.
+"A Quilt For David" (2021) by Steven Reigns reassesses the story of David J. Acer, the Florida dentist accused of deliberately infecting six of his patients with HIV in 1990.
+Reigns challenges the media depiction at the time of Acer as a "modern Dracula".